-Now the sponsors who were involved in Men’s World Team Championship must be chumping at the bit that the tournament was cancelled, nevertheless the organisers will need to ensure they comeback on board and get the nations to show a united front.
+Now the sponsors who were involved in Men’s World Team Championship must be chomping at the bit that the tournament was cancelled, nevertheless, the organisers will need to ensure they come back on board and get the nations to show a united front.

 Obviously, the sponsors would have been annoyed to see the name associated with negative press.

-Thankfully, there is a good way to win back favour with them, once the tournament is rescheduled – remember Squash is known for a healthy sport.
+Thankfully, there is a good way to win back favour with them, once the tournament is rescheduled – remember Squash is known as a healthy sport.

-With all issues that the world has faced in the last 20 months, an issues of politics in the sport is not good – especially as Squash is going a through a revival in order to gain popularity with a new generation, who perhaps have family members who at one enjoyed the sport.
+With all issues that the world has faced in the last 20 months, issues of politics in the sport are not good – especially as Squash is going through a revival in order to gain popularity with a new generation, who perhaps have family members who at one enjoyed the sport.

-Personally, it is hard to understand why a great nation like Malaysia has an political issue with Israel – we never know if it’s something to do with between the governments or something else.
+Personally, it is hard to understand why a great nation like Malaysia has a political issue with Israel – we never know if it’s something to do with the governments or something else.

 Either way, Squash should not have to suffer or be embroiled in such a thing,

-Moreover, the Israeli Squash Team gets a chance to play in competitive tournament as a means to get their youth interested in the sport.
+Moreover, the Israeli Squash Team gets a chance to play in competitive tournaments as a means to get their youth interested in the sport.

-Let us hope the Mens World Team Squash Championship takes place in 2022, as it would be an excellent addition to 2022 Commonwealth Games aligned with together major Squash tournaments, thus making the sport a high profile activity in 2022.
+Let us hope the Men’s World Team Squash Championship takes place in 2022, as it would be an excellent addition to the 2022 Commonwealth Games aligned with together major Squash tournaments, thus making the sport a high-profile activity in 2022.